agiliq/django-graphos/README.md

 ### Options

+Your rendered chart is contained in a div.

+#### Setting id of chart containing div

+You might want to do additional jquery or javascript operations with your chart containing div.
+In such case you might want to set an id on the div.
+You can do this while instantiating the chart element.

+    chart = gchart.LineChart(html_id='gchart_div')

 #### Setting width and height of chart containing div

-Your rendered chart is contained in the div.
-You can control the width and height of this div while instantiating the chart element.
+You can control the width and height of chart containing div while instantiating the chart element.

     chart = gchart.LineChart(simple_data_source, height=100, width=100)